Trojka/TamTamFireworks/README.md

 # TamTamFireworks
-Create a text and makr it appear in fireworks
+Create a text and make it appear in fireworks